carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/UtilityIntelligence/decisions.md

 ## Momentum Bonus

 When using Utility AI, there may be a scenario where decision-target pairs with similar scores oscillate back and forth as their scores rise and fall.
 To address this issue, we need to add a **momentum bonus** to the score of the last decision-target pair in the **next** decision-making round.
-This prioritizes the last decision-target pair, increasing its chances of winning, thereby reducing the oscillation.
+This prioritizes the last decision-target pair, increasing its chances of winning and thereby reducing the oscillation between nearly-equal decision-target pairs.

 > [!INFO]
 > Currently, the **Momentum Bonus** in Utility Intelligence is **25%**.